mohammadou1/nextcrazy/README.md

 ```

 And you can pass an optional object with "comeback:true" to redirect back the user to this specific page after login,
-it will override the the provider default paths for this specific request
+it will override the provider default paths for this specific request

 ```javascript
 import { withAuth } from '~/auth/useAuth';